thomasmendez/personal-website-s3/README.md

 ### VSCode Editor + ESLint

-Recommended to use ESLint Plugin to see ESLint errors in editor
+It is recommended to use the VSCode Extension [ESLint Plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to see ESLint errors in the editor

-To apply ESLint format rules on file save, modify `settings.json`
+To apply ESLint format rules on file save, modify the `settings.json`

 1. Hit `F1` on your keyboard
 2. Type `Open User Settings` to manage preferences